 When you consider that United’s first class product has been lacking, moving to a nice business class product could be a welcome improvement in value.

-Let’s dig into how you can book a flight on United in their new Polaris business class.
+Let’s discuss how you can book United’s new Polaris business class.

 A Look Inside United Airlines Business Class